Correlation study of some solar activity indices in the cycles 21 - 23

 The recent solar cycle 23 was the outstanding cycle for authentic observed data from 1849 year.
-It lasted 12,7 years and was the longest one for two hundred years of direct solar observations.
-This cycle is the second component in the 22-year Hale magnetic activity cycle but the $23^{rd}$ cycle was the first case of modern direct observations (from 1849 to 2008 years) when Gnevyshev-Ol's rule was violated: activity indices in cycle 23 had their maximum values less then the values in cycle 22 (but according to Gnevyshev-Ol's rule the cycle 23 must dominate), see Figure 2.
+It lasted 12.7 years and was the longest one for two hundred years of direct solar observations.
+This cycle is the second component in the 22-year Hale magnetic activity cycle but the $23^{rd}$ cycle was the first case of modern direct observations (from 1849 to 2008) when Gnevyshev-Ol's rule was violated: activity indices in cycle 23 had their maximum values less then the values in the cycle 22 (but according to Gnevyshev-Ol's rule the cycle 23 must dominate).

-Ishkov (2009) pointed that in this unusual cycle 23 the monthly averages values for Wolf numbers during 8 months exceeded 113 and most of sunspot groups were less in size, their magnetic fields were less composite and characterized by the greater lifetime near $2^{nd}$ maximum in comparison with values near the $1^{st}$ maximum.The Wolf numbers reaches its first maximum 3.9 yrs after the beginning.
+(Ishkov 2009) pointed that in this unusual cycle 23 the monthly averages values for SSN during 8 months exceeded 113 and most of sunspot groups were less in size, their magnetic fields were less composite and characterized by the greater lifetime near $2^{nd}$ maximum in comparison with values near the $1^{st}$ maximum.
+SSN reaches its first maximum 3.9 years after the beginning.
 After the first maximum, the index decrease by 14\% (of that maximum).
 The two maxima of this index have the same amplitude

+(Nagovitsyn {\it et al.} 2012) showed that for sunspot numbers SSN we see the opposite long-scale trends (which influence to increase or decrease of SSN) during over the last several solar cycles.
+In (Nagovitsyn {\it et al.} 2012) it was analyzed the data set of SSN from (Penn \& Livingston 2006, Pevtsov {\it et al.} 2011) and it was shown that during the cycle 23 and the beginning of the cycle 24 the number of large sunspots gradually decreased, while the number of small sunspots steadily increased.
+It was suggested that this change in the fraction of small and large sunspots (perhaps, due to changes in the solar dynamo) can explain the gradual decline in average sunspot field strength as observed by (Penn \& Livingston 2006).

-In the cycle 23 the $F_{10,7}$ radio flux and the TSI have the lowest values from 2007 to 2009 (the beginning of the cycle 24) all over of these indices observation period.
-The $F_{10,7}$ radio flux index shows the second maximum is 8.4\% stronger than the first one.
-The TSI (from Earth Radiation Budget Satellite) maxima are fainter than those of the other indices because the solar irradiance variation of the 23rd solar cycle is just 0.14\%.
-This value seems very small but is normal.
+In the cycle 23 the $F_{10.7}$ radio flux and the TSI have the lowest values from 2007 to 2009 (the beginning of the cycle 24) all over of these indices observation period.
+The $F_{10.7}$ radio flux index shows the second maximum is 8.4\% stronger than the first one.

+It's known that all solar indices have been closely correlated as they all derive from the same source: the variable magnetic field.
+But while there has long been a stable relationship between the 10.7 cm flux and SSN this relationship has steadily deteriorated in the past decade to the point where the sunspot number for a given flux has decreased by about a third.